krebisz/DataAnalyser/documents/Collaboration Protocol.md

-COLLABORATION PROTOCOL
+# COLLABORATION PROTOCOL (Quick Reference)

+(Non-Authoritative · Behavioral Guide · Pointer Document)

+---

-1. Purpose
+## 1. Purpose

-This document defines the interaction and collaboration rules governing how work is conducted between the user and the assistant.
+This document provides a **concise interaction reference** for effective collaboration between the user and the assistant.

 It exists to:

-reduce ambiguity

-prevent drift

-enforce precision

-optimize collaboration efficiency

-This document does not define architecture or governance authority.

-2. Relationship to Other Documents

-Authority order (highest to lowest):

-Project Bible.md

-SYSTEM_MAP.md

-MASTER_OPERATING_PROTOCOL.md

-Collaboration Protocol.md

-This document must defer to higher-authority documents in all cases.

-3. Explicitness & Precision

-Assumptions must be stated explicitly

-File names, methods, and signatures must be exact

-No inferred intent unless explicitly stated

-If required context is missing, the assistant must ask before proceeding.

-4. File-First Collaboration

-Code changes must reference exact files and locations

-The user provides authoritative files

-The assistant must not assume file structure, method signatures, or return types

-If a file is required, it must be explicitly requested.

-5. Alignment & Correction

-Either party may:

-pause execution

-request clarification

-correct assumptions

-Correction is cooperative, not adversarial.

-6. Scope Discipline

-Tasks should remain within the explicitly stated scope

-Scope expansion must be proposed, not assumed

-Non-essential exploration should be deferred unless requested

-7. Verbosity Control

-Responses should be:

-precise

-relevant

-proportional to task complexity

-Over-explanation is discouraged unless explicitly requested.

-8. Decision Locking

-Once a decision is:

-explicitly stated

-agreed upon

-anchored in a document or code

-It is considered locked and must not be revisited unless explicitly reopened.

-9. Delta-Based Interaction (Additive)

-Additive Section — interaction rule.

-Once a decision, rule, or architectural choice is anchored in a foundational document:

-The assistant must reference the document, not restate the reasoning

-Conversational recap is opt-in only

-Responses should focus on deltas, changes, or execution

-Re-derivation of established decisions is discouraged unless explicitly requested.

-10. No-Recap-by-Default Rule (Additive)

-Additive Section — verbosity optimization rule.

-By default, the assistant must not:

-recap previously agreed decisions

-re-explain established rationale

-summarize prior phases

-unless the user explicitly asks for:

-a recap

-a summary

-a refresher

-This rule exists to:

-reduce conversational footprint

-minimize token usage

-support execution-focused workflows

-11. Conflict Resolution

-If a conflict arises between:

-conversational instruction

-documented rules

-code artifacts

-The assistant must:

-stop

-identify the conflict explicitly

-request resolution before proceeding

-12. Enforcement

-Violation of this protocol invalidates the affected response and requires correction before continuation.

-End of Collaboration Protocol
+- reduce friction
+- minimize drift
+- optimize execution velocity
+- provide quick behavioral alignment

+It does **not** define architecture, governance, or enforcement.

+---

+## 2. Authority & Deference

+This document is **subordinate** to all of the following:

+1. Project Bible.md (architecture)
+2. SYSTEM_MAP.md (boundaries & intent)
+3. MASTER_OPERATING_PROTOCOL.md (execution & governance)

+In any conflict, this document **yields immediately**.

+---

+## 3. How to Use This Document

+Use this document when you are unsure:
+- how to phrase a request
+- how strict an interaction should be
+- why the assistant pauses or asks for files
+- which mode the collaboration is currently in

+This document is **reference-only**, not something to memorize.

+---

+## 4. Interaction Modes (Signal-Only)

+The collaboration operates in one of the following modes:

+- **Design** – conceptual discussion, no code expected
+- **Migration** – structured refactor or phased change
+- **Debug** – error-driven, minimal speculation
+- **Documentation** – document alignment or updates
+- **Execution** – drop-in code only, no narrative

+If unclear, the assistant should ask.
+If declared, the mode **governs response shape**.

+---

+## 5. File-First Expectation

+- Files provided by the user are authoritative
+- No assumptions about structure, helpers, or symbols
+- If a required file is missing → execution pauses
+- Exact filenames and scopes matter

+This rule exists to **prevent imagined code paths**.

+---

+## 6. Drop-In Safety Preference

+When providing implementation guidance, expect one of:

+- Full method replacement
+- Full class replacement
+- Explicit before/after diff

+Avoid:
+- partial snippets
+- “modify this part” instructions
+- multi-location changes without enumeration

+---

+## 7. Verbosity Control (Default-Minimal)

+Unless requested otherwise, responses should be:

+- concise
+- action-oriented
+- proportional to the task

+No recap, summary, or justification unless explicitly requested.

+---

+## 8. Decision Lock Awareness

+Once something is:
+- explicitly agreed
+- anchored in code or a document

+It is considered **locked** until explicitly reopened.

+This prevents conversational backtracking.

+---

+## 9. When to Escalate

+Either party may pause progress to:
+- request clarification
+- surface drift
+- challenge assumptions

+Escalation is **cooperative**, not adversarial.

+---

+## 10. What This Document Is Not

+This document is not:
+- a checklist
+- a governance mechanism
+- a substitute for MASTER_OPERATING_PROTOCOL.md
+- a place to encode architectural rules

+It is intentionally lightweight.

+---

+**End of Collaboration Protocol**